loleik/6502-emu/README.md

 Some resources I am finding helpful:
 * [Nesdev 6502 Reference](https://www.nesdev.org/obelisk-6502-guide/), this has resources for instructions, address modes, flags, etc.
 * [Masswerk 6502 Instruction Reference](https://www.masswerk.at/6502/6502_instruction_set.html), similar to the Nesdev resource but written by someone else.
+NOTE: The documentation for the DEC instruction here contradicts other sources I've been using.
+I've followed the more commonly documented version, which is decrementing memory using zero page, zero page x, absolute, and absolute x addressing.
+This site seems to say DEC is for decrementing the accumulator.
 * [6502 Wikipedia Article](https://en.wikipedia.org/wiki/MOS_Technology_6502), bit obvious I know.
 * [6502.org Forum](http://forum.6502.org/), the website as a whole is helpful, but particularly the forum.
 * [6502_65C02_functional_tests](https://github.com/Klaus2m5/6502_65C02_functional_tests), a repository of test binaries for the 6502, 65C02, etc.